 This course is an opportunity to broaden and deepen understanding of some of the topics studied at IGCSE Mathematics.

 An emphasis is placed on higher order technical proficiency, rigorous argument and problem-solving skills.
 It also gives an introduction to calculus and matrices and develops further skills in trigonometry, functions and graphs.
-It is a Level 2 Certificate which is the equivalent of a Higher Level GCSE, though this award has an extra grade above an A. This (or a similar course) is normally taken by pupils from the top Development Year mathematics set.
+It is a Level 2 Certificate which is the equivalent of a Higher Level GCSE, graded on the same scale of 4 - 9.